frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

 If we look at the code we have now, it's much more flexible.
 We do not have to write any extra code if the `characters$`  would have any new values.
 We do not need to hold any local copies (this is done implicitely by the `combineLatest` operator.
 If we would want to add new filters, it's just a matter of adding another stream to the `combineLatest$` operator.

 ### Conclusion
 By thinking in input streams and output streams, we were able to map the inputs we had to a result.
 We bound the stream in the view layer.
-Using streams
+Using streams up until the html of our component, we eliminated the need for local copies of data and made our code more robust and open to changes.
+If we now want to add another filter on top of the list, it's a piece of cake!